openbraininstitute/sonata-extension/source/sonata_simulation.rst

    Ey                           float      Mandatory   Peak amplitude of the sinusoid in the y-direction, in V/m.
 May be negative
    Ez                           float      Mandatory   Peak amplitude of the sinusoid in the z-direction, in V/m.
 May be negative frequency                    float      Optional    Frequency of the sinusoid, in Hz.
 Must be non-negative.
 If not provided, assumed to be 0.
 In this case, a time-invariant field with amplitude [Ex, Ey, Ez] is applied, unless ramp_up_time or ramp_down_time is specified, in which case the field will increase/decrease linearly with time during the ramp periods, and will be constant during the remaider of the stimulation period.
 Note that the signal will be generated with the same time step as the simulation itself.
 Note that frequency should therefore be less than the Nyquist frequency of the simulation (i.e., 1/(2*dt)) phase                        float      Optional    Phase of the sinusoid, in radians.
-Must be between $-\pi$ and $\pi$.
-If not provided, assumed to be 0, unless frequency is also 0, in which case phase will be set to $\pi/2$
+It is required that $-\pi/2 < \phi \leq \pi/2$.
+If not provided, assumed to be 0.
    ============================ ========== =========== ==========================================

 reports